 Uselessium: Any resource you have no use for, usually because either you're at the wrong point in the Tech Tree (too low or too high), or you're the wrong faction; shows up only occasionally.
 Only factors into Trade.

 Almost every RTS has some sort of Resource gathering, but here's some examples of the different types of resources:

 The original Warcraft is the Trope Codifier for the Gold- and Lumber-type resources.
 Gold, the primary resource, is obtained from gold mines, which contain finite supplies of gold, have a clear maximum collection rate, and collapse once they have been completely drained.
-Lumber is used to build Archers (or Spearmen, if you're playing the orc campaign) and Catapults.
+Lumber is used to build Archers (or Spearmen, if you're playing the orc campaign), Catapults, and buildings.
 There's also a Population-type "resource" which extends the Arbitrary Headcount Limit, and is acquired by building more farms or burrows.